 Have an RFP?
 Submit it here.

 The health and safety of visitors, event attendees and Philadelphia’s travel and hospitality professionals is the number one priority.
 In conjunction with our business community and partners around the city, including medical experts from local hospitals and leading life sciences institutions, the Philadelphia Convention and Visitors Bureau (PHLCVB) has developed the PHL Health Pledge.
-This pledge serves as a way for our partners to commit to upholding local, state, and national health and safety guidelines as the city moves towards a successful reopening.
-As health and safety guidelines evolve and change, the PHLCVB will communicate these changes to meeting and event planners and work with our partners to ensure they are upholding the latest best practices to keep all visitors healthy and safe.
+This pledge serves as a way for our partners to commit to upholding local, state, and national health and safety guidelines.
+The PHLCVB will communicate any changes to meeting and event planners and work with our partners to ensure they are upholding the latest best practices to keep all visitors healthy and safe.

 The Pennsylvania Convention Center spans more than six blocks in Philadelphia’s downtown, positioning your event (and its guests) in the center of the action with endless experiences within walking distance.
 The Center itself offers well-appointed amenities, one of the largest ballrooms in the northeast, enhanced tech solutions and flexible event spaces that serve as a “blank canvas” for memorable events.
 The Pennsylvania Convention Center’s historic Grand Hall – the former train shed for the Reading Railroad – welcomes your attendees in a stunning fashion and the Center’s progressive work rules and streamlined services provide planners and exhibitors with the amount of flexibility and independence they need.